hhatto/autopep8/README.rst

     W604 - Use "repr()" instead of backticks.
     W690 - Fix various deprecated code (via lib2to3).

-autopep8 also fixes some issues not found by pep8_.
+autopep8 also fixes some issues not found by pycodestyle_.

 - Correct deprecated or non-idiomatic Python code (via ``lib2to3``).
 Use this for making Python 2.6 and 2.7 code more compatible with Python 3.
 (This is